markmoraes/charliecloud/doc/dev.rst

 Is :code:`git log --grep` fast enough?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-AFAICT, this is a linear search scaling by the number of commits, which in our
+I believe this is a linear search scaling by the number of commits walked,
-case will be roughly number of instructions executed plus images pulled.
+which in our case will be roughly number of instructions executed since the
+root empty image.
+This is not very many.

+However, below are some much bigger searches.

 On the Charliecloud repo::